How and Why of Creating an Ecological Policy

 An ecological policy is both a statement, plan, and report to staff and stakeholders on environmental, sustainability, and social good activities of the organization.
 Although I believe that "all change starts with you" (the individual), the next steps are taking action in the office, and then taking action in the world through the business of the organization and eventually extending efforts out into the surrounding community.

 If you are an ecopreneur, this should be one of the first things you consider in your business plan.
 If you are already in business, it's never too late to start and create one today.

-This post is meant to serve as a Quick Tip guide to getting started with creating ecological policy for your business.
+This post is meant to serve as a Quick Tip guide to getting started by creating an ecological policy for your business.

-With ice caps melting and plastic filling our oceans, it's clear that the way we live and do business must change.
+With ice caps melting and plastic filling our oceans, and kids revolting, it's clear that the way we live and do business must change.
 When you look at our festivals, it's clear there's a lot of us.
 Think about our scene.
 All the clubs, all the festivals, all the house parties, all the everyone that is part of it on any level.
 The festival organizers and all the artists have global reach.
 All of us within this culture have a circle of friends we can influence.
 We, therefore, could make a HUGE impact.

 An Ecological Policy should cover: